 If you live at more than 1000 feet above sea level, then the processing times and pressures specified in most canning recipes can no longer be used as written.
 At high altitudes, you will need to adjust those numbers in order to can food safely.
 Fortunately, the adjustments are simple.

 Why High-Altitude Canning Is Different

 Both types of canning—boiling water bath canning, and pressure canning—are affected by altitude.
-Boiling water bath canning relies on a combination of high acidity in the food and the heat of boiling water to safely preserve the food, but water boils at different temperatures depending on the altitude.
+Boiling water bath canning relies on a combination of high acidity in the food and the heat of the boiling water to safely preserve the food.
+However, water boils at different temperatures depending on the altitude.
 This is because of the higher the altitude, the lower the atmospheric pressure, and hence the lower the boiling temperature.

-Up to 1000 feet/305 meters above sea level, water boils at 212 F/100 C. But at 2500 feet/762 meters, water boils at just 207.1 F/97.3 C. Since the temperature of the water is part of the safety factor in boiling water bath canning, that temperature difference is significant.
+Up to 1000 feet (305 meters) above sea level, water boils at 212 degrees F (100 degrees C).
+But at 2500 feet (762 meters, water boils at just 207.1 degrees F (97.3 degrees C).
+Since the temperature of the water is part of the safety factor in water-bath canning, that temperature difference is significant.
 Foods are not sterilized as effectively since the boiling water is not as hot.

 Pressure canning relies on temperatures higher than that of boiling water to safely preserve low-acid foods (such as unpickled green beans).
-This too is affected by the lighter atmosphere at high altitudes.
+Therefore, pressure canning is also affected by the lighter atmospheric pressure found at higher altitudes.

 Adjusting For High-Altitude Canning